PumucklRandom/language-decoder/README.md

 ## Language Decoder

 The LanguageDecoder translates a given text from the source language to a desired target language word by word (decoding).
-Therefor the Google translator is used in the backend.
+Therefore the Google translator is used in the backend.
 To improve the translation, a dictionary can be created to automatically correct common translation errors.
 Afterwards, the decoded text can be exported to a PDF file.